 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each yellow, oval shaped enteric-coated, delayed-release tablet, imprinted with black ink on the one side "93/12", plain on the other side, contains pantoprazole sodium sesquihydrate equivalent to 40 mg pantoprazole.
+Each yellow, oval, enteric-coated, delayed-release tablet, imprinted with black ink on the one side "93/12", plain on the other side, contains pantoprazole sodium sesquihydrate equivalent to 40 mg of pantoprazole.
 Nonmedicinal ingredients: calcium carbonate, calcium stearate, D&C Yellow No. 10 Aluminium Lake, FD&C Yellow No. 6 Aluminium Lake, hypromellose, iron oxide yellow, lactose monohydrate, low-substituted hydroxypropyl cellulose, methacrylic acid copolymer, microcrystalline cellulose, polyethylene glycol, sodium carbonate anhydrous, stearic acid, talc, titanium dioxide, and triethyl citrate.
 Printing ink: shellac glaze, isopropyl alcohol, iron oxide black, n-butyl alcohol, propylene glycol, and ammonium hydroxide 28%.

 How should I use this medication?

 The recommended dose of pantoprazole to treat reflux esophagitis is 40 mg once daily in the morning for 4 to 8 weeks.
 Treatment may be continued at a dose of 20 mg to 40 mg once daily to prevent the symptoms from returning.